 In addition, remote industrial sites that require shipping in large volumes of fuel may be good candidates for conversion to solar or wind power.
 Some mines, for example, are deploying renewable energy.
 Rio Tinto’s Diavik Diamond Mine in Canada’s Northwest Territories has been operating a 9.2 MW wind-diesel hybrid facility to generate power and reduce carbon emissions since 2012.54

-According to our survey, high replacement costs for many industrial processes are also hindering electrification plans, with about 46 percent of respondents citing that as a challenge (figure 7).
+According to our survey, high replacement costs for many industrial processes are also hindering electrification plans, with about 46 per cent of respondents citing that as a challenge (figure 7).
 Other key reasons include the lack of management buy-in, equipment suppliers, and internal expertise.

-Organizations surveyed rated the key obstacles to both boosting their renewable energy use and further electrifying end uses.
+Organisations surveyed rated the key obstacles to both boosting their renewable energy use and further electrifying end uses.
 The top challenges that emerge are renewable resource availability and access, the cost of EVs, difficulty attracting talent with the right skills, and the intermittent nature of wind and solar (figure 8).
 Access and cost are becoming less challenging as costs continue to fall for renewables and EVs, new renewable procurement avenues open, and more EV models are launched.

 Respondents also noted the complexity of renewable procurement and their lack of experience, knowledge, and skills to purchase and manage these resources.
 These issues relate back to their challenges in attracting skilled talent that could help them make decisions to access available renewable resources.
 An overall strategy framework backed with funding would also be required, and some respondents noted that was lacking as well.

 Survey respondents rated “coordination with our electric utility” as the primary external enabler of the progress they’ve made in advancing their renewable or clean energy goals (figure 9).
-In fact, utilities can directly influence the pace and scale at which these organizations can reach their energy goals.
+In fact, utilities can directly influence the pace and scale at which these organisations can reach their energy goals.

 Noting their customers’ growing demand for renewable electricity, utilities are increasingly boosting the role of renewables in their long-term resource plans.
 Many also see electrification of additional end uses as a significant opportunity and have begun promoting the transition, particularly in the transportation sector.

-Utilities are already playing multiple roles to enable the transition to 100 percent renewable energy.
+Utilities are already playing multiple roles to enable the transition to 100 per cent renewable energy.
 And there are additional roles they can play in the future (figure 10).

-In the policy realm, a coordinated national US energy policy putting a price on carbon would be one of the strongest enablers for the 100 percent renewable movement.
-Extending existing renewable and EV-friendly federal policies such as tax credits for wind, solar, energy efficiency upgrades, EVs, and EV infrastructure could also help, as could expanding tax credits for energy storage technologies.
-However, a carbon tax is unlikely to be enacted in the current political climate, and the fate of the other proposals is currently unclear.
+In the policy realm, a coordinated national US energy policy putting a price on carbon would be one of the strongest enablers for the 100 per cent renewable movement.
+Extending existing renewable and EV-friendly federal policies such as tax credits for wind, solar, energy efficiency upgrades, EVs and EV infrastructure could also help, as could expanding tax credits for energy storage technologies.
+However, a carbon tax is unlikely to be enacted in the current political climate and the fate of the other proposals is currently unclear.

-Technological advances in many areas would also help expedite the 100 percent renewable transition.
+Technological advances in many areas would also help expedite the 100 per cent renewable transition.
 And the technology with the most impact would likely be long-duration battery storage.
 The maximum battery storage duration is typically four to six hours.
 But research into long-duration energy storage technologies aims to provide electricity for 10 to approximately 100 hours reliably and affordably.65 This would enable intermittent wind and solar resources to act more like baseload power sources such as natural gas.
 The United States deployed 311 MW of energy storage in 2018, which is expected to double in 2019.
-The current market size of roughly US$1 billion is projected to reach almost $US5 billion by 2025.66 Other technologies ripe for advances are those that could enable economic electrification beyond the power and transportation sectors, such as in industry, aviation, shipping, heating, and agriculture.67
+The current market size of roughly US$1 billion is projected to reach almost $US5 billion by 2025.66 Other technologies ripe for advances are those that could enable economic electrification beyond the power and transportation sectors, such as in industry, aviation, shipping, heating and agriculture.67

-The next five ecosystem factors respondents said could ease their renewable transition journeys are related: greater availability or access to renewable resources (33.4 percent), finance and funding (31.2 percent), simpler market structures (25.6), third-party expertise (26.9 percent), and a workforce with required skills (15.3 percent).
-For those who seek greater access to renewable energy, the new and expanding procurement methods discussed previously, such as aggregated PPAs, green tariffs, and community energy, may begin to open options, as would some of the following developments.
+The next five ecosystem factors respondents said could ease their renewable transition journeys are related: greater availability or access to renewable resources (33.4 per cent), finance and funding (31.2 per cent), simpler market structures (25.6), third-party expertise (26.9 per cent) and a workforce with required skills (15.3 per cent).
+For those who seek greater access to renewable energy, the new and expanding procurement methods discussed previously, such as aggregated PPAs, green tariffs and community energy, may begin to open options, as would some of the following developments.

-On the financing front, capital expenditures for renewables, EVs, building retrofits, and other options can be prohibitive, even though life cycle costs may be much lower than conventional alternatives due largely to lower fuel costs.
+On the financing front, capital expenditures for renewables, EVs, building retrofits and other options can be prohibitive, even though life cycle costs may be much lower than conventional alternatives due largely to lower fuel costs.
 That’s why the solar and energy efficiency industries developed financing models based on future energy savings.
-Expanding this concept to cover additional transition-related services, enabling further customer aggregation and scale, and bundling services at a fixed subscription price could begin to address some of these issues.
+Expanding this concept to cover additional transition-related services, enabling further customer aggregation and scale and bundling services at a fixed subscription price could begin to address some of these issues.
 Wrapping such services into energy-as-a-service packages could also address respondents’ desire for simpler markets and access to third-party expertise or a skilled workforce to help with energy decisions.
 This could be an opportunity for utilities and other experienced players to step in.

 The top two drivers of the renewable transition based on our survey are cost-cutting and reducing environmental impact/carbon footprint.
 Cost-cutting opportunities are expected to continue to rise as wind and solar prices fall.
 And reducing environmental impact will likely remain a priority as stakeholder pressure expands.
-Customers, employees, citizen activists, and the general public have sounded the call for some time.
+Customers, employees, citizen activists and the general public have sounded the call for some time.
 More recently, capital markets are joining in.
 Sharpening focus on carbon intensity and its inherent risks—from investors, regulators, insurers, and, most recently, credit rating agencies—is adding urgency for many businesses.

-More than 200 companies had joined the global RE100 by the end of September 2019.69 These companies have committed to match 100 percent of their global electricity use with electricity produced from renewable sources by no later than 2050.
-Based on the group’s targets, BloombergNEF says they’ll face a collective shortfall of 189 TWh of renewable electricity in 2030.70 This would catalyze an additional 94 GW of global renewables build if the companies meet the shortfall through solar and wind PPAs, leading to US$97 billion of new investment, BloombergNEF projects.71
+More than 200 companies had joined the global RE100 by the end of September 2019.69 These companies have committed to match 100 per cent of their global electricity use with electricity produced from renewable sources by no later than 2050.
+Based on the group’s targets, BloombergNEF says they’ll face a collective shortfall of 189 TWh of renewable electricity in 2030.70 This would catalyse an additional 94 GW of global renewables build if the companies meet the shortfall through solar and wind PPAs, leading to US$97 billion of new investment, BloombergNEF projects.71

 The survey population is split into the following industry groups, with each composed of related industries*:

 Deloitte’s corporate sustainability reporting services can help businesses drive value through nonfinancial key performance indicators (KPIs).
-Our services include sustainability; environmental, social, and governance (ESG); and performance measurement, reporting and disclosure, and assurance.
+Our services include sustainability; environmental, social and governance (ESG); and performance measurement, reporting and disclosure, and assurance.
 In addition, Deloitte has broad experience in working across the power and utilities value chain and renewable energy sector, helping clients anticipate the changing landscape and take advantage of emerging opportunities.